Google WiFi Review

 These are the rubbish aspects of Google WiFi

 - The setup and configuration of each WiFi point is slow.
-But it does work in a mostly foolproof way if you don’t try to be too clever.
+But it does work in a mostly foolproof way providing you don’t try to be too clever.

 - When you set up each device you need to precisely follow the instructions on the app to the letter eg when inserting any cable into a WiFi pod.
 The cable is inserted at a different time in the setup process for the first WiFi pod than for all subsequent ones, so proceed carefully.